UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 {: .callout}

 Now when we start R in this project directory, or open this project with RStudio, all of our work on this project will be entirely self-contained in this directory.
+R's _working directory_ will be set to the project's directory.
+When we load and save files they will be saved relative to this directory.
+The working directory is show above the console window.

 ## Good practices for project organization